This article is built on the World Bank 2019 report findings and the social and economic factors that take place in this region.

 Natural resources are not the only investing sector

 This is more obvious for petroleum countries, especially in the Gulf.
-They become more focus on services and digital sectors.
+They become more focused on services and digital sectors.

 They realize that natural resources such as oil and gas are not renewal ones. added to that, oil prices are not fixed due to the international conditions and political instability.